WindoCode/Infosec/h4 September2023!.md

 ### Target:

-Organization: For this exersise I would target small to medium sized company that handles sensitive customer information.
+- Organization: For this exersise I would target small to medium sized company that handles sensitive customer information.
-Person: Working in marketing,accounting or sales.
+- Person: Working in marketing,accounting or sales.
 Somebody who probably has higher access to company data than normal employee.

 ### Goals for this email:
-Create a sense of urgency to prompt quick action.
+- Create a sense of urgency to prompt quick action.
-Convey that the recipient's account is at risk, and action is necessary.
+- Convey that the recipient's account is at risk, and action is necessary.
-Harvest passwords from not tech-savvy personnel to access company's systems.
+- Harvest passwords from not tech-savvy personnel to access company's systems.
 Using same password for multiple platforms.

 ### What tactics are you using?

-Psychological
+Psychological:
-Authority (Cialdini): Positioning as a LinkedIn security officer to establish trust and credibility.
+- Authority (Cialdini): Positioning as a LinkedIn security officer to establish trust and credibility.
-Urgency: Implying that immediate action is crucial to prevent malicious account usage.
+- Urgency: Implying that immediate action is crucial to prevent malicious account usage.

 Technical Tactics:

-Phishing Link: A disguised URL leading to a page designed to look like a login portal.
+- Phishing Link: A disguised URL leading to a page designed to look like a login portal.
 This is where the attack would take place, capturing login credential.

-For this I would use BlackEye [Link](https://github.com/An0nUD4Y/blackeye).
+- For this exercise I would use BlackEye [Link](https://github.com/An0nUD4Y/blackeye).
 Very easy to use tool that can run fake login page easily.
 Would paste the login page to button in the email-link.
 This way we harvest the login.